How to Backup Files in Laptop Before Formatting

 Backing up your files ensures:

 Skipping this step is like jumping out of a plane without checking your parachute.
+Even if you are confident, mistakes happen—which is why knowing how to backup data before factory reset laptop is the most important skill for any PC user.

-What Happens If You Format Without a Backup
+🤔What Happens If You Format Without a Backup

-Can You Recover Files After Formatting?
+Can You Recover Files After a "Mistaken" Format?

 How to Backup Files in Laptop Before Formatting [Step-by-Step]